Sample Scriptable Templates

 #assign itemName = itemline.item?split(":")

-This creates an array out of the full item name, splitting it up into smaller strings each time there is a colon character.
+This splits the full item name into an array, breaking it up into smaller strings each time there's a colon character.

 ${itemName[itemName?size-2]?trim}

-Calls the variable where the name is to be rendered, but only a specific value is returned.
+Calls the variable where the name is to be rendered, but only returns a specific value.
 The specific value is determined by counting the length using ?size.
 Then, two is deducted to obtain the second-to-last value.
 For example, itemName[2], provides the string for the item name, which in this case is Tranquility Tank.
 Then, ?trim is used to remove the white spaces at the ends.

 For more information about web store email templates, see Templates for Website Email Messages.